mansayk/Tatar-keyboard-layout-macOS/README.md

 - Just copy "Tatar.bundle" catalogue to the "~/Library/Keyboard Layouts/" directory.
 - Enable the new keyboard layout from System Preferences.

-Tested on: macOS High Sierra
+Tested on: macOS High Sierra.

 -----------------------------